fuzzy1450/TVControl/README.md

 ## Installation
 Setup is rather involved.
 1. TVs need to be properly configured to accept remote commands.
 See `Maintainence Info`
-2. The Android Debug Tool (adb.exe) need to be added to the PATH
+2. The Android Debug Tool (adb.exe) needs to be added to the PATH
 3. Pray (to the Right Guy™️)

 ## Author